 RWF is the encoded representation of OMM.
 RWF is a highly-optimized, binary format designed to reduce the cost of data distribution as compared to legacy wire formats.

-The WebSocket API for Elektron uses a JSON representation of OMM with "display-ready" data values.
-These JSON messages transport the same DMMs and RDMs than the Elektron SDK APIs.
-As for the Elektron SDK applications, WebSocket applications must rely on the domain types to properly handle the messages they receive.
+The Refinitiv WebSocket API uses a JSON representation of OMM with "display-ready" data values.
+These JSON messages transport the same DMMs and RDMs than the Real-Time SDK APIs.
+As for the Real-Time SDK applications, WebSocket applications must rely on the domain types to properly handle the messages they receive.

-8 - Elektron Real Time APIs are event driven (skip this section)
+8 - Refinitiv Real-Time APIs are event-driven (skip this section)

-Elektron APIs are asynchronous and event driven APIs that rely on the Publish/Subscribe paradigm.
+Refinitiv Real-Time APIs are asynchronous and event-driven APIs that rely on the Publish/Subscribe paradigm.
 This means that you cannot get a data item via the returned value of a simple method call.
-With Elektron API, you must:
+With a Real-Time API, you must:

 - Call methods to subscribe to the data item you are interested in.

-- Wait for the API to call you back asynchronously, in methods that you defined, with the values of the item you requested.
+- Wait for the API to call back asynchronously, the methods that you defined, with the values of the item you requested.